Classical dynamics of infinite particle systems in an operator algebraic framework: Finite dimensional dynamical systems

-The corresponding Hamiltonian system is integrable, indeed, it can be decomposed into a Cartesian product of $|\Lambda|n$ independent subsystems with Hamiltonians
+The corresponding Hamiltonian system is integrable, indeed, it can be decomposed into a Cartesian product of $|\Lambda|d$ independent subsystems with Hamiltonians

-Each such subsystem corresponds to a simple harmonic oscillator of a one-dimensional one-particle system with associated flows $\Phi_{l,i}^t$, for $l\in\Lambda$, $i\in\{1,\ldots,n\}$.
-The flow of the total system is given by the composition of the individual flows $\Phi_{l,i}^t$, each acting as the identity on all but one factor in the Cartesian product.
-The flows of these subsystems are well-known: they are given by rotations on two-dimensional phase space with angular frequency $\omega_{l,i}:=\sqrt{\nu_l/m_l}$ for each $i=1,\cdots n$.
-Hence $\Phi_{H_\Lambda^0}^t$ is a composition of rotations and so in particular a linear map on phase space.
+Each such subsystem corresponds to a simple harmonic oscillator of a one-dimensional one-particle system with associated flows $\Phi_{k,i}^t$, for $k\in\Lambda$, $i\in\{1,\ldots,d\}$.
+The flow of the total system is given by the composition of the individual flows $\Phi_{k,i}^t$, each acting as the identity on all but one factor in the Cartesian product.
+The flows of these subsystems are well-known: up to scaling they are given by rotations on two-dimensional phase space with angular frequency $\omega_{k,i}:=\sqrt{\nu_k/m_k}$ for each $i=1,\cdots d$.
+Therefore $\Phi_{H_\Lambda^0}^t$ is a composition of linear maps, hence linear itself.
 Its pull-back $(\Phi_{H_\Lambda^0}^t)^*$ therefore sends any levee to a levee.
 Since the levees are dense in $\CR(\Omega_\Lambda)$, the lemma follows. \end{proof}

-{\bf Case II: $V\in C_\c^\infty(\bR^n)$}\\ The step extending Case I to Case II is the most technical step, and requires some extra notation.
-We write